Xenotransplantation: Hyperacute rejection

 This rapid and violent type of rejection occurs within minutes to hours from the time of the transplant.
 It is mediated by the binding of XNAs (xenoreactive natural antibodies) to the donor endothelium, causing activation of the human complement system, which results in endothelial damage, inflammation, thrombosis and necrosis of the transplant.
 XNAs are first produced and begin circulating in the blood in neonates, after colonization of the bowel by bacteria with galactose moieties on their cell walls.
 Most of these antibodies are the IgM class, but also include IgG, and IgA.

 The epitope XNAs target is an α-linked galactose moiety, galactose-alpha-1,3-galactose (also called the α-Gal epitope), produced by the enzyme alpha-galactosyltransferase.
 Most non-primates contain this enzyme thus, this epitope is present on the organ epithelium and is perceived as a foreign antigen by primates, which lack the galactosyl transferase enzyme.
 In pig to primate xenotransplantation, XNAs recognize porcine glycoproteins of the integrin family.

 The binding of XNAs initiate complement activation through the classical complement pathway.
 Complement activation causes a cascade of events leading to: destruction of endothelial cells, platelet degranulation, inflammation, coagulation, fibrin deposition, and hemorrhage.
 The result is thrombosis and necrosis of the xenograft.

+Hyperacute rejection is a severe, immediate immune response that occurs when a transplanted organ, such as a pig kidney, is rapidly attacked and destroyed by the recipient's immune system.
+In the context of pig kidney xenotransplantation, this type of rejection is triggered by pre-existing antibodies in the recipient's blood that recognize and bind to antigens on the surface of the pig kidney cells.
+These antigens, which are foreign to the human immune system, include certain carbohydrates and proteins that are not present in human tissues.
+The binding of these antibodies activates the complement system, leading to a cascade of events that cause widespread clotting and inflammation in the transplanted organ's blood vessels.
+As a result, the kidney quickly becomes ischemic (lacking adequate blood flow) and undergoes acute damage, often resulting in the organ's immediate loss.

+Hyperacute rejection can severely affect the recipient’s body by leading to the rapid and complete failure of the transplanted kidney.
+This failure not only undermines the purpose of the transplant, which is to restore kidney function, but also poses serious health risks to the recipient.
+The sudden loss of kidney function can result in the accumulation of waste products and fluids in the body, causing symptoms such as swelling, electrolyte imbalances, and potential life-threatening complications.
+Furthermore, hyperacute rejection necessitates immediate medical intervention, often leading to the removal of the rejected kidney and the need to explore alternative treatment options, such as returning to dialysis or seeking another transplant.